UNC Greensboro hosts Morgan and Citadel - WTOP News

 Greensboro, North Carolina; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Citadel visits the UNC Greensboro Spartans after Elijah Morgan scored 21 points in Citadel’s 72-71 loss to the Wofford Terriers.
+BOTTOM LINE: Citadel plays the UNC Greensboro Spartans after Elijah Morgan scored 21 points in Citadel’s 72-71 loss to the Wofford Terriers.

-The Spartans have gone 7-0 at home.
-UNC Greensboro averages 77.1 points and has outscored opponents by 8.5 points per game.
+The Spartans are 7-0 on their home court.
+UNC Greensboro is sixth in the SoCon with 25.8 defensive rebounds per game led by Mikeal Brown-Jones averaging 5.4.

 The Bulldogs are 0-4 against SoCon opponents.
-Citadel has a 1-1 record in games decided by 3 points or fewer.
+Citadel ranks ninth in the SoCon with 11.2 assists per game led by Madison Durr averaging 3.4.

-UNC Greensboro averages 10.2 made 3-pointers per game, 2.4 more made shots than the 7.8 per game Citadel allows.
-Citadel has shot at a 46.0% clip from the field this season, 7.3 percentage points higher than the 38.7% shooting opponents of UNC Greensboro have averaged.
+UNC Greensboro averages 77.1 points, 8.6 more per game than the 68.5 Citadel gives up.
+Citadel averages 6.8 made 3-pointers per game this season, 1.5 fewer made shots on average than the 8.3 per game UNC Greensboro gives up.

-The Spartans and Bulldogs match up Wednesday for the first time in SoCon play this season.

-TOP PERFORMERS: Mikeal Brown-Jones is shooting 56.6% and averaging 17.9 points for the Spartans.
-Keyshaun Langley is averaging 12.2 points over the last 10 games for UNC Greensboro.
+TOP PERFORMERS: Brown-Jones is averaging 17.9 points and 7.6 rebounds for the Spartans.

-AJ Smith is averaging 16.1 points for the Bulldogs.
-Morgan is averaging 3.1 made 3-pointers over the last 10 games for Citadel.
+Morgan averages 2.9 made 3-pointers per game for the Bulldogs, scoring 14.7 points while shooting 44.1% from beyond the arc.

 LAST 10 GAMES: Spartans: 6-4, averaging 75.8 points, 39.3 rebounds, 17.2 assists, 6.6 steals and 2.7 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 68.8 points per game.